 By improving the flow of information between emergency departments and caregivers, data collection devices help to achieve positive changes in care, as they limit consultation costs while improving follow-up.

 Patients, whether or not they are at risk, are thus effectively monitored over time.
-As a vector of innovation, the sensors of connected devices are highly accurate and provide quality elements for making informed diagnoses.
+As vectors of innovation, sensors in connected objects are highly accurate, providing quality data for informed diagnosis.

 Connected objects and remote assistance